mixmesh/mixmesh/doc/rest/suggestions.md

 ### `/dj/key/filter` (**POST**)

-Used to show a filtered set of keys.
+Used to show a *sub-string* filtered set of keys.
 At most 100 keys will be shown.

 <table>
   <tr>